Generic selectors

 On the other hand, Eve failed as a helper to Adam in their moment of temptation.
 Instead, she allowed herself to be used by Satan to entice her husband to sin.

 For failing to serve each other in the intended roles of husband and wife, marriage has been under a terrible curse from God.
-Understanding how to end the curse begins with recognizing that the roles of husbands and wives—as originally intended by God—are to mirror the relationships between God, Jesus Christ, and the Church.
+Understanding how to end the curse begins with recognizing that the roles of husbands and wives—as originally intended by GOD—are to mirror the relationships between God, Jesus Christ, and the ekklesia.

 Two core scriptures define these roles.
 A husband is told:

-EPHESIANS 5:25 Husbands, love your own wives, in the same way that Christ also loved the church, and gave Himself for it; 26 So that He might sanctify it [both the Church and a marriage], having cleansed it with the washing of water by the Word; 27 That He might present it to Himself as the glorious church, not having spot or wrinkle, or any such thing; but that it might be holy and without blame.
+EPHESIANS 5:25:27 Husbands, love your wives, just as Christ also loved the ekklesia and gave Himself for her, 26 that He might sanctify and cleanse her [the ekklesia and a marriage] with the washing of water by the word, 27 that He might present her to Himself a glorious ekklesia, not having spot or wrinkle or any such thing, but that she should be holy and without blemish.

 And a wife is told:

-EPHESIANS 5:22-24 Wives, submit yourselves to your own husbands, as to the Lord; 23 For the husband is the head of the wife, even as Christ is the Head of the church; and He is the Savior of the body.
-24 For even as the church is subject to Christ, in the same way also let wives be subject to their own husbands in everything.
+EPHESIANS 5:22-24 Wives, submit to your own husbands, as to the Lord.
+23 For the husband is head of the wife, as also Christ is head of the ekklesia; and He is the Savior of the body.
+24 Therefore, just as the ekklesia is subject to Christ, so let the wives be to their own husbands in everything.

-After they sinned, God told Eve, “your desire shall be toward your husband, and he shall rule over you.”[37]
-God used very similar wording when He told Cain (after he killed his brother Abel), “[Sin’s] desire is for you, but you must rule over it” (Genesis 4:7).
+After they sinned, God told Eve, “Your desire shall be for your husband, and he shall rule over you.”
+(Gen. 3:16) God used very similar wording when He told Cain (after he killed his brother Abel), “[Sin’s] desire is for you, but you should rule over it” (Gen. 4:7).
 This kind of desire is harmful.
 In this verse, sin is personified as desiring Cain for the purpose of destroying him.
 Examples of the curse of this harmful desire include a wife who returns again and again to an abusive husband or when a woman gives in to fornication after encountering a lustful man.
-This is why God told Cain to rule over his sin—literally to dominate it (through repentance)—so that he is not destroyed by it.
+This is why God told Cain to RULE OVER his sin—literally to dominate it (through repentance)—so that he is not destroyed by it.

 In these roles, a husband is to love his wife in the same manner that Jesus loves us and gave His life for us and a wife is to submit to her husband as a helper in the same manner that we all submit to Jesus Christ.
-Both spouses serve the other in roles of agape love according to the roles of Christ and the Church.
+BOTH spouses serve the other in roles of AGAPE LOVE according to the roles of Christ and the ekklesia.
 This is a perfect union.
 It does not matter who is more intelligent, stronger, the highest earner, etc.—those are talents and gifts.
 What truly matters is the relationship between a husband and wife.

 Finally, God’s intended roles in a marriage do not constrict either the husband or wife because a role does not limit or define capabilities.
 A marriage should never be a competition with, or a domination of, the other spouse.